ec-europa/toolkit/docs/upgrading.md

 > ./toolkit/phing tookit-upgrade-starterkit
 >```

+The biggest structural change is in the lib folder.
+Because of the new symlink system the structure in the build folder will match the structure in the lib folder.
+To align all projects we request to make the following lib structure:
+* libraries
+* modules
+  * custom
+  * features
+* profiles (platform only)
+* src
+* themes

 ### 1.2 Manual process
 Manually delete all files that are only specific to the starterkit.
 Below is a list of files *to keep*.
 So anything not mentioned below should